-Opening sentences to stories, I can just re-write, re-write and re-write the goddamn things until I go mad.
-And while I do, I can’t help imagining publishers flicking their eyes over my painfully wrought-out first sentence, it not immediately grabbing them for whatever reason, and then dropping the whole manuscript, written with blood, sweat and tears, onto the reject pile.
-And the thousands of other sentences after that first sentence remaining unread.
-Sigh.
-Opening sentences, they are such goddamn important things.
+Opening sentences to stories!
+I can just re-write, re-write and re-write the goddamn things until I go mad.
+All the while imagining publishers rolling their eyes and tossing the manuscript, written in rivers of my blood, sweat and tears, onto their reject pile.
+Or, even if you’re lucky enough to have a book published, readers wedging your slaved-over work back onto a bookstore shelf.
+The thousands of other sentences after that first sentence remaining unread, perhaps for all of time.
+Opening sentences are such annoyingly important things.

-- The first sentence has to indicate what’s to come in the story.
-That is, set up all kinds of expectations and raise questions in the reader’s mind, compelling them to want to reader on.
-What’s this all about?
+- The first sentence has to indicate something about what’s to come in the story.
+That is, set up expectations and raise questions in the reader’s mind, compelling them to want to reader on.
+What’s this all about, then?
 I think I’ll sit down and read on to find out.

 - The first sentence should suggest the genre of the book.

-- As it’s written in the first person, the first sentence ought to evoke the character of the protagonist (particularly if the story is entirely written from that point of view).
+- If it’s written in the first person, the first sentence ought to evoke the character of the protagonist.

 - It should suggest setting.